-TNQ is committed to CSR, covering wildlife and environment, society and community, and education.
+TNQ is committed to CSR, covering education, arts and community.
 The annual lecture series that TNQ co-sponsors with Cell Press (cell.com), features scientists at the cutting edge of the biological sciences.
 It is a major event in the Indian science calendar, looked forward to by policy makers as much as medical practitioners, researchers and students.
 The company sponsors a chair at the Chennai Mathematical Institute, provides scholarships for the study of journalism and the performing arts, contributes to the Integrated Child Development Scheme, a Government of India initiative, assists in running a school for the differently-abled, facilitates wildlife-tribal life harmony by funding NGOs committed to this task, and has done its bit for the Lepra India Trust, founded on the ideals of Mother Teresa.

 As Sponsor of the 'Cell Press-TNQ India Distinguished Lectureship Series', TNQ promotes interaction between great contemporary biological scientists and students of biology in India, its teachers, researchers, and policy makers.
 The lecture series is a platform for inspirational interaction.

 As a Co-Sponsor of the 125th anniversary celebrations (2011-12) of mathematician Srinivasa Ramanujan with the Indian Mathematical Society, TNQ hosted a lecture by Prof. Robert Kanigel, the biographer of Ramanujan in Chennai on December 26, 2011.

 TNQ provides annual scholarships to students of dance studying at Attakkalari, Bengaluru.
 The students are invariably from underprivileged backgrounds and they often lack formal education otherwise.
 Financial support then becomes that much more necessary.